manoj-sharma-wawa/openmicroservices.org/schema/environment/README.md

     },
     "pattern": "Validations for strings in a regular expression format.", "required": "Whether this variable is required or not.
-Default is `false`", "sensitive": "Set this to true if the environment variable is considered secret/private to inform the platform to encrypt the variable.
+Default is `false`", "default": "Optional default value for this environment variable.
+This value will be used if this variable wasn't provided to the service.
+Default values can't be set if this variable is set as `required`.", "sensitive": "Set this to `true` if the environment variable is considered secret/private to inform the platform to encrypt the variable.
 Default is `false`", "help": "Description of how the user can produce this variable or details on why they need to provide it" }
 </p>